Summer 2024 Dates: June 1-2, June 15-16, July 12-14, August 2-4, August 23-25

 Location and Dates

 We have spent many years teaching the PDC at MOFGA’s Common Ground Education Center in Unity, Maine.
 MOFGA graciously co-sponsors this program in support of the value it brings to their agricultural and gardening membership across the state.
 The venue is especially good for those of you who want to “get away” to a peaceful, rural setting and camp under the stars while learning permaculture with your cohort.
 Attendees to this location often refer to their PDC as “going to permaculture camp!”
-Camping is not only available, it is encouraged!
+Camping is not only available, it is free and encouraged.
 We often have festivities in the evenings, and our class becomes a small community for the time we are together.

 Principles and Pedagogy